bparanj/crystal/programming/iac/docs/ansible/ansible-vault.md

 ### 2. **Secrets Management Systems**

 Use integrated secrets managers like AWS Secrets Manager, HashiCorp Vault or others.
-These can securely store and manage secrets, including your Ansible Vault password.
+These can securely store and manage secrets,  your Ansible Vault password.
 Many CI/CD systems can integrate directly with these secrets managers to securely fetch the Vault password at runtime.

 Example: